youshy/old-blog/README.md

-# Youshy.github.io
+# akondas.com

 Aka - my place to vent off.
 A bit.
+Or to write about Go.
+About baking.
+About food.
+About life.
+About, basically, anything.